bpucker/KIPEs/README.md

 `--out` is the full path to the output file that will contain the summarized information about the best candidates in all analyzed species.

-`--genes` is a list of all gene names that should be listed in the final resul table.
+`--genes` is a list of all gene names that should be listed in the final result table.
 The names of genes are comma-separated e.g. "CHS,CHI1,F3H".

 `--mapping` is the full path to a table that contains the name of folders in the directory provided via `--in` in the first column and the corresponding species name in the second column.